Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_phantom_killer_haunt                    1       // Whether to have the phantom haunt their killer ttt_phantom_killer_haunt_power_max          100     // The maximum amount of power a phantom can have when haunting their killer ttt_phantom_killer_haunt_power_rate         10      // The amount of power to regain per second when a phantom is haunting their killer ttt_phantom_killer_haunt_move_cost          25      // The amount of power to spend when a phantom is moving their killer via a haunting.
+ttt_phantom_killer_haunt                    1       // Whether to have the phantom haunt their killer ttt_phantom_killer_haunt_power_max          100     // The maximum amount of power a phantom can have when haunting their killer ttt_phantom_killer_haunt_power_rate         10      // The amount of power to regain per second when a phantom is haunting their killer ttt_phantom_killer_haunt_power_starting     0       // The amount of power to the phantom starts with ttt_phantom_killer_haunt_move_cost          25      // The amount of power to spend when a phantom is moving their killer via a haunting.
 Set to 0 to disable ttt_phantom_killer_haunt_jump_cost          50      // The amount of power to spend when a phantom is making their killer jump via a haunting.
 Set to 0 to disable ttt_phantom_killer_haunt_drop_cost          75      // The amount of power to spend when a phantom is making their killer drop their weapon via a haunting.
 Set to 0 to disable